lj020326/ansible-datacenter/roles/harden_os_linux/README.md

  * "udf"
  * "vfat" # only if uefi is not in use

-To prevent some of the filesystems from being disabled, add them to the `harden_linux__os_filesystem_whitelist` variable.
+To prevent some of the filesystems from being disabled, add them to the `harden_linux__os_filesystem_allowlist` variable.

 ## Installation